 This oral tradition is internally exotic.
-It is the manifestation of a deeply seeded legacy that snuggles up close to its jungle backdrop to spawn animistic views of life where body-mind-soul achieves a lusher more succulent and integrated dialogue.
-We additionally advance the stimulating theory that yoga, as construed in contemporary culture, is largely derived from the classical royal cultures of mainland and maritime Southeast Asia, particularly the customs of the old Khmer and Siamese courts.
+It is the manifestation of a deeply seeded legacy that snuggles up to its jungle backdrop to spawn animistic views of life where body-mind-soul achieves a lusher more succulent and integrated dialogue.
+We further advance the stimulating theory that yoga as construed in contemporary culture is largely derived from the classical royal cultures of mainland and maritime Southeast Asia, particularly Old Khmer and Siamese court customs.

-We furthermore declare this classical vernacular the world's first truly feminine dispensation, if only for the fact that it hails from the region where the feminine element is more diffused than anywhere else in the world.
+We additionally declare this classical vernacular the world's first truly feminine dispensation if only for the fact that it hails from the region where the feminine element stands more diffused than anywhere else in the world.

 Guru Chod's rediscovered yoga represents by far the most gracious, tasteful and structurally intact ascetic arts legacy this world will ever know.